berniris/Educational-Hangman-Game/project-worksheet.md

 ### Landing Page
 What will a player see when they start your game?

-* A landing page with a title of the game, an image sketch of a completed hangman (might animate this if I have time on document load), brief instructions on the nature of the game and insturctions, and a button to begin the game.
+* A landing page with a title of the game, an image sketch of the completed monster (might animate this if I have time on document load), brief instructions on the nature of the game and a button to begin.

 ### Game Initialization
 What will a player see when the game is started?

-* A starting hangman bottom post.
-An alphabet in the form of clickable buttons and or a box with a to be decided number of _ _ _ _ spaces for possible letter guesses.
-There will also be information on how many guesses are left.
+* A question at the top and buttons containing multiple choice answers.

 ### Playing The Game
 What will be the flow of the game, what will the user be expeted to do and what will the user expect from the game.

-* The user will be expected to click on letters or enter letter key guesses to guess the word before they run out of guesses and the hangman is complete.
-They will have to answer questions related to famous horror movies across different decades or related to famous spooky folklore.
+* The user will be expected to click on buttons to answer questions within the designated time.
+There will be a visual countdown for the user to see how much time they have left.
+The only action the user will have to take is to click on the buttons.

 ### Winning The Game
 What does it look like when the game ends, what determines winning or losing?

-* Losing means the hangman is complete and has run out of letter guesses.
-Winning means the user guessed the word before the available guesses have run out.
-Both outcomes allow the user to choose from different categories to play again.
+* Losing will show a completed monster at the end with a message notifying the user they lost with an option to play again.
+Winning means the user completed the quiz before the monster completely generates.
+The winner will get a message knowing they won and option to play again.

 ### Game Reset
 How will the user restart the game once it has been completed.

-I will either provide a button to play again for either scenario - winning or losing that will redirect the user to the orginal landing page or I will provide an array of buttons with different categories to begin the game again immediately with a new word to guess from the chosen category and bypass the original landing screen altogether.
-I need to think about this a little more though.
+I will either provide a button to play again for either scenario - winning or losing that will redirect the user to the orginal landing page.

 ## MVP

 Include the full list of features that will be part of your MVP

-Landing page with all aforementioned details - button to start the game - ability to enter letter keys to guess - a feature to allow the user to see the correct and incorrect letter guesses thus far - a hangman that springs body parts with each incorrect letter guess - a notification to the user if they have lost the game and run out of guesses and a notification if they have won and the ability to play again
+Landing page with all aforementioned details - button to start the game - play game button starts the game and shows a question to the user on the page with buttons with answers.
+If all else fails, a next button will be provided if the user to manually proceed to the next question.
+Also a static monster that grows incrementally with each incorrect guess.
+An end game message with option to replay and a win game message with option to replay.
 ## POST MVP

 Include the full list of features that you are considering for POST MVP

-Hints when user is almost out of guesses
+A visual counter.
+A function to flash a big red X if the counter has run out and the user hasn't selected an answer or if the answer selected within the timeframe is wrong.
+The monster to flash after the X, not just grow statically on the page.

 ## Functional Components